computationalmystic/sengfs19-group6/sprint-2/README.md

 above.
 This document describes in detail how our application will look and function.
 Design elements that have already been added to the application as well as elements that will soon be implemented are described there.

+Frontend and Ruby on Rails code/setup are included on the master branch under the group-frontend and RubyOnRails folders